Homeassistant E3DC Integration

 For verbose logs of particular BMS add debug: true.

-• concurrent_sampling tries to read all BMSs at the same time (instead of a serial read one after another).
+core-mosquitto. concurrent_samplingtries to read all BMSs at the same time (instead of a serial read one after another).
 This can

 increase sampling rate for more timely-accurate data.
-Might cause Bluetooth connection issues if keep_alive is
+Might cause Bluetooth connection issues ifkeep_aliveis

-• keep_alive will never close the bluetooth connection.
+disabled.keep_alivewill never close the bluetooth connection.
 Use for higher sampling rate.
 You will not be able to connect

-• sample_period is the time in seconds to wait between BMS reads.
-Small periods generate more data points per time.
+to the BMS from your phone anymore while the add-on is running.sample_periodis the time in seconds to wait between BMS reads.
+Small periods generate more data points per time.- Set

 energy meters.
 On publish, samples since previous publish are averaged.
 Periods shorter than 2s can slow down history

-• watchdog stops the program on too many errors (make sure to enable the Home Assistant watchdog to restart the add-on
+plots in HA. invert_currentchanges the sign of the current.
+Normally it is positive during discharge, inverted its negative.expire_values_aftertime span in seconds when sensor values become "Unavailable"watchdogstops the program on too many errors (make sure to enable the Home Assistant watchdog to restart the add-on

-• For JK bms: set type to jk_24s for the older 24s version (firmware<11.x), jk_32s for the newer 32s version (fw>
+typetojk_24sfor the older 24s version (firmware<11.x),jk_32sfor the newer 32s version (fw>

-• type daly2 is for a newer Daly BMS version which is untested
+daly2is for a newer Daly BMS version which is untested

 Energy Meters